Franking credits are a tax credit available to eligible shareholders of Australian companies. They are also called imputation credits.

-Understanding Franking Credits
+How ATO Franking Credits work

 You can think of franking credits as ‘tax credits’.
 Basically, if an Australian company pays tax in Australia they may be able to pay dividends to shareholders with these tax credits attached to the payment.
 The credits are stored at the Australian Tax Office (ATO) until a shareholder completes their tax return.

 The imputation system was introduced to stop ‘double taxation’ by the ATO because if we think about it, you (as a shareholder) — are a part owner of a company.
 So, if the company pays tax on its profits, why should you be taxed again when the profits are returned to you in the form of a dividend?

 Franking credits can have the effect of increasing a shareholder’s after-tax returns.

 For example, Sarah is the only shareholder of Blue Chip Company Ltd which pays tax at 30%.
 It makes $100 and pays $30 as tax to the ATO.
 So, its profit is $70.

 Blue Chip Company Ltd pays all of its profits ($70) to Sarah, including franking credits ($30).
 Let’s assume Sarah pays 45% tax on her income of $100.
 She would be required to pay $45 to the ATO.
 However, the company has already paid $30 tax on her behalf, so her tax payable is only ($45 – $30) $15.